 Participate in the selection of staff; provide or coordinate staff training; conduct performance evaluations; recommend discipline; implement discipline procedures as directed.

 Answer questions and provide information to the public; investigate complaints and recommend corrective action as necessary to resolve.

 Build and maintain positive working relationships with co-workers, other County employees, and the public using principles of good customer service.

 Work is typically performed in an indoor office environment and controlled temperature conditions.
 Position may require travel to and from other locations in a variety of outdoor weather conditions

 Any combination of experience and training that would provide the required knowledge and abilities is qualifying.
 A typical way to obtain the required knowledge and abilities would be:

-Training: Equivalent to the completion of 30 semester units in social services, sociology, social work, psychology, behavioral science, business or public administration, or a related field from an accredited college or university.
+Equivalent to the completion of thirty (30) semester units in social services, sociology, social work, psychology, behavioral science, business or public administration, or a related field from an accredited college or university.

 May need to possess a valid driver's license as required by the position.
 Proof of adequate vehicle insurance and medical clearance may also be required.

 KNOWLEDGE, SKILLS, AND ABILITIES